Generalized variance

 The generalized variance is a scalar value which generalizes variance for multivariate random variables.
 It was introduced by Samuel S. Wilks.

 The generalized variance is defined as the determinant of the covariance matrix, $\det(\Sigma)$.
 It can be shown to be related to the multidimensional scatter of points around their mean.

+Minimizing the generalized variance gives the Kalman filter gain.